yegor256/blog/_posts/2016/dec/2016-12-06-how-to-pay-programmers-less.md

 You must be the "parent," and they will be the "kids."
 It's a good old model.
 It works.

+**Train them right**.
+Do not train them to use the latest technologies.
+Train strictly for the topics needed to do their work now.
+Never allow them to pass any certifications or good training courses as all of that could potentially raise their market value---that is not in your interest.
+Train them inside their workplace and your systems only, control what they learn.
+All this will ensure that they will not become too advanced and too demanded outside of your enterprise.

 **Be a friend**.
 This is the last and most powerful technique.
 You have to be a friend to your programmers.
 It's very difficult to negotiate money with a friend---they